 Spinning off from the Rage Series, Arcana #1 is the second edition of Rage Card Game #1, with new Art for the Intro and the first two chapters by Yonami and his team!

-The first issue is a story in 6 parts written by Eric Peyron, with pencils by Yonami, inks by Emanuel Braga, colors by Cesar Edgar & Nino Sempa, and cover by Fabien Laouer!
+The first issue is a story in 6 parts written by Eric Peyron, with pencils & cover by Yonami, inks by Emanuel Braga, and colors by Cesar Edgar & Nino Sempa!

 Originally published under the title Rage Card Game #1, then remastered and prepublished in Worlds of Rage (Wow!
 That sounded complicated!), Arcana #1 marks the debut of a new series entirely dedicated to the Tarot of the Rage Universe.